HyperNylium/Management_Panel/README.md

 ## Things to keep in mind
 - The program will automatically detect your computers desktop location (used for `YT_Downloader.py`)<br> For example: `C:\Users\[user]\Desktop)`

-- The `Updater.exe` is only for installing the required libraries.

-> if you have any problems or questions please [send me a message](http://www.hypernylium.com/en-en/customer-support/)
+feel free to reach out if you have any questions or need further clarification 😉